Festival Winds

-The Festival Winds was a Canadian Harmonie ensemble, which appeared at the Festival of the Sound, a summer music festival based in the resort town of Parry Sound, Ontario from 1988 to 2014.
+The Festival Winds was a Canadian Harmonie ensemble, which appeared at the Festival of the Sound, a summer music festival based in the resort town of Parry Sound, Ontario, from 1988 to 2014.
+The group is reuniting for a performance of Mozart's Serenade in B Flat K361 in the summer of 2024 at the Festival of the Sound.

 The group specialized in the performance of Harmoniemusik, a historical genre written for the small wind ensemble called the Harmonie.
 The Festival Winds made the first recording of the first editions of Harmoniemusik the Harmoniemusik of K.V.
 Anhang C, works attributed to Wolfgang Amadeus Mozart.

 The members of the ensemble were: